1Simo1/DRE/README.md

 There are two main folder, both direct subfolders of DRE executable location :

 - db, which contains, well, default database and DRE database.
 Default database is only written at the end of first setup.
-So, if you have some issue with DRE database (which is main projct database) you can delete DRE.db file, thn copy DEFAULT.db in DRE.db.
+So, if you have some issue with DRE database (which is main projct database) you can delete DRE.db file, then copy DEFAULT.db in DRE.db.
   - this folder contains also locale folder, for xml localization files
 - files, which contains all files extracted from editor.
 It's divided into BPA, TRK, and TRK has one folder per track.